fonoster/goodtok/README.md

 ## Give a star! ⭐

-I would mean a lot to me if you could give this project a star.
+It would mean a lot to me if you could give this project a star.
 It helps me identify if I'm doing a good job or not.
 Also, it helps me attract potential contributors and users. 🙏

 # Installation